Table of Contents

 Physical examination should include a review of the child’s growth parameters, abdominal examination, external examination of the perineum and perianal area, adigital examination of the anorectum, evaluation of the thyroid and spine, and a neurologic evaluation for appropriate reflexes (cremasteric, anal wink, patellar) according to the American Academy of Family Physicians.

 A perineal examination is helpful in anorectal anomalies and perianal infections.
 Associated neurological, mental status, and other systems examinations should be carried out when necessary.

 History and physical examination should decisively rule out any signs of organic causes, as noted in the table below.

 |Weight loss||Fever||Chronic organic disease, inflammatory bowel disease|

 Constipation is mainly a clinical diagnosis.
-Few ancillary helpful tests are mentioned below:
+A few ancillary helpful tests include those outlined in the table below.